mcintyre94/message-signing-app/README.md

 1. Install dependencies and build the client libraries locally with `yarn`.
 2. Start the React Native packager, build the application, and start the simulator with `yarn android`.

-## Development

-After making changes to any of the client libraries in `js/packages/` you will need to re-run `yarn` in this directory.
-This will rebuild the client libraries and copy their build artifacts into the `node_modules/` folder of this example app.